xmslyz/xmslyz/README.md

 - 👋 Hi, I’m @xmslyz
-- 👀 I’m interested in learning Python coding
+- 👀 learning Python & Java
-- 🌱 I’m currently learning how to add 1 + 1 :P
+- 🌱
-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Twitter -> @xmslyz

 <!---
 xmslyz/xmslyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.